prefix-dev/sharded-repo/sparse_repodata_cep.md

 }
 ```

-## Repodata extensions

-We propose the following modifications to the current repodata format:

-- remove redundant keys: `platform`, `arch` (can be inferred from `subdir`)
-- add `purl` as a list of strings (Package URLs to reference to original source of the package)
-- add `run_exports` as a list of strings (run-exports needed to build the package)

 ## Fetch process

 To fetch all needed package records, the client should implement the following steps:

-- Fetch the `repodata_shards.msgpack.zst` file if no cached version is available (cache for 60 minutes)
+1. Fetch the `repodata_shards.msgpack.zst` file.
+Standard HTTP caching semantics can be applied to this file.
-- For each directly required package name, start fetching the corresponding hashes from the index file (for both arch & and noarch)
+2. For each package name, start fetching the corresponding hashes from the index file (for both arch & and noarch).
+    Shards can be cached locally and because they are content-addressable no additional round-trips to the server are required to check freshness.
+The server should also mark these with an `immutable` `Cache-Control` header.
-- Start parsing the requirements and recursively fetch _all_ dependencies (including the dependencies of the dependencies)
+3. Parsing the requirements of the fetched records and add the package names of the requirements to the set of packages to fetch.
-- Dump the fetched shards in a local cache (e.g. `~/.conda/cache/repodata_shards/`) and store them with the sha256 hash as the filename
+4. Loop back to 2. until there are no new package names to fetch.

 ## Garbage collection